Coen-Lab/chronic-neuropixels/README.md

 For more information on the chronic implant detailed in this repository, please refer to our recent [preprint](https://www.biorxiv.org/content/10.1101/2023.08.03.551752v3).

 ## Issues and Discussions
+* NOTE: On 14/06/2024 the files were updated to allow for larger inter-probe distances (a commonly requested feature).
+We believe this works well, but we have not tested the updated parts ourselves.
+Please contact us if you have any issues.
+This will change the behaviour of the parts slightly for Inter-Probe distances between 2 & 4 mm (in short, the heigh of the payload walls now increases, rather than the lid being extended).
+If you want to continue using the older files, please use an earlier version of the repository.
 * If you have any problems with the implant, or difficulty sourcing the components etc. please use the "Issues" feature of github.
 * If you have ideas/feature requests or you want to ask a question, please use the "Discussions" feature of github.
 * If you have designed your own adaptations to the Apollo Implant that you think would be useful to the community, please submit a pull request to the repository, following the instructions shown [here](https://github.com/Coen-Lab/chronic-neuropixels/tree/main/XtraModifications).